-Client Rights and Satisfaction Surveys
+11. Client Rights and Satisfaction Surveys

 - a.
 Administering Satisfaction Surveys - Contractor agrees to administer/utilize any and all survey instruments as directed by BHRS, including outcomes and satisfaction measurement instruments. - ii.
-Contractor shall participate in Treatment Perception Survey collection processes.
+Contractor shall actively participate in Treatment Perception Survey collection processes in all SUD program areas.
 Treatment Perception Surveys collect client satisfaction data.
 Contractor may solicit additional feedback from service recipients and family members.
 All feedback surveys shall be incorporated into Contractor quality improvement processes and plans. - iii.
-Contractor shall develop and administer client and family satisfaction surveys on an annual basis for quality improvement and quality assurance purposes.
+In addition to the Treatment Perception Surveys, Contractor shall develop and administer client and family satisfaction surveys on an annual basis for quality improvement and quality assurance purposes.